IBM/trusted-service-identity/docs/spire-helm.md

 http://192.168.99.112:30670
 ```

-Now you can test the connection to Tornjak by going to `http://192.168.99.112:32390` using your local browser, or secure (HTTPS) connection here: `https://192.168.99.112:30670`
+Now you can test the connection to Tornjak server by going to `http://192.168.99.112:32390` using your local browser, or secure (HTTPS) connection here: `https://192.168.99.112:30670`

-In case of minikube, we will use the following for accessing the SPIRE server:
+In case of minikube, to access SPIRE server we will use the following:

 ```console
 export SPIRE_SERVER=192.168.99.112
 export SPIRE_PORT=30064
 ```

-If we use other platforms, setup the Ingress values accordingly:
+On other platforms setup the Ingress values accordingly:
 ```
 export SPIRE_SERVER=<Ingress value to spire-server service>
 export SPIRE_PORT=<Port value for spire-server service>
 ```

 ## Step 2.
-Deploy a SPIRE Agent and Workload Registrar
+Deploy a SPIRE Agents
-This part of the tutorial deploys SPIRE Agents, one per each worker node.
+This part of the tutorial deploys SPIRE Agents as daemonset, one per worker node.
 It also deploys the optional component Workload Registrar that dynamically creates SPIRE entries.
 More about the workload registrar [here](./spire-workload-registrar.md).

 We suggest NOT to run more than one instance of SPIRE Agent deployment.
 One of them might crash, even if running in a different namespace.

-First create a namespace where we want to deploy our SPIRE agents.
-For the purpose of this tutorial we will use “spire”.
+First, create a namespace where we want to deploy our SPIRE agents.
+For the purpose of this tutorial, we will use “spire”.

-Now we need to copy the spire-bundle that contains all the keys and certificates, from the SPIRE server to this new namespace.
-Assuming both are deployed in the same cluster, just in a different namespaces, the format is following:
+Next, we need to copy the `spire-bundle` that contains all the keys and certificates, from the SPIRE server to this new namespace.
+Assuming both are deployed in the same cluster, just in different namespaces, the format is following:

 ```console
 kubectl get configmap spire-bundle -n "$SPIRESERVER_NS" -o yaml | sed "s/namespace: $SPIRESERVER_NS/namespace: $AGENT_NS/" | oc apply -n "$AGENT_NS" -f -